-Snoopy in Space is in essence a 98 minute feature film split into 12 bite sized chunks.
+Snoopy in Space is, in essence, a 98-minute feature film split into 12 bite-sized chunks.
 Enabling children to easily digest each episode and the learning themes present.
-With Snoopy, Woodstock and the Peanuts gang taken from a school play to the heady heights of NASA mission control.
+With Snoopy, Woodstock and the Peanuts gang took from a school play to the heady heights of NASA mission control.
 While Snoopy and Woodstock sit centre stage as they venture to the International Space Station and the Moon.
 Their adventures also encompassing future space programmes to Mars.

 Produced by Mark Evestaff and directed by Rob Boutilier with input from the Schulz family.
 Snoopy in Space wears its educational badge with pride, from the first episode to the last.
 Combining easy to understand facts and information on space exploration with the vibrant energy of Peanuts.

-While the style and delivery of each episode echoes both care and love for the characters created by Schulz.
-With sound design, music, animation and voice performances playing homage to the classic Peanut specials that have become part of TV and animation history.
-Equally ensuring that each episode not only captivates children, but also creates a warm nostalgic glow for adults too.
-However, as the title suggests this is very much the Snoopy and Woodstock show, and as a result the Peanuts gang occasionally feel slightly lost in the overarching story.
+While the style and delivery of each episode echoing both care and love for the characters created by Schulz.
+With sound design, music, animation and voice performances paying homage to the classic Peanut specials that have become part of TV and animation history.
+Equally ensuring that each episode not only captivates children but also creates a warm nostalgic glow for adults too.
+However, as the title suggests this is very much the Snoopy and Woodstock show, and as a result, the Peanuts gang occasionally feel slightly lost in the overarching story.